soroosj/Getting-Data/README.md

-How the code works:
+1. How the code works:
       Source data
-          #1. load tidyverse and stringr package(s) into R
+          #1.  load tidyverse and stringr package into R
           #2a. download and unzip zip file to local directory
-          #2b.load main traing and test files to R
+          #2b. load main traing and test files to R
-          #2c. load auxiliary file(s) to R.  The activity, subject and column labels are mysteriously stored separately from the main files.
+          #2c. load auxiliary files to R.  The activity, subject and column labels are mysteriously stored separately from the main files.

       Transform data
-          #3a.remove invalid characters from features labels.
+          #3a. remove invalid characters from features labels.
 Characters such as "(","), ","-" and "," are not permitted in column names.
-          #3b.add column headers to primary files
+          #3b. add column headers to primary files
           #3c. add subject to primary files
           #3d. add actvity to primary files
           #3e. combine training and test files into one file.